 SWI is working to ensure that FLC is a community of active bystanders.
 We encourage you to take advantage of our in-person active bystander trainings and review our list of resources below.
 Contact the SWI Coordinator for more info!

-To request an active bystander training for your organization or class, please fill out this form
+We are happy to hold an active bystander training for your organization or class.

 Thanks to the Colorado College Wellness Resource Center we are encouraging every FLC student to be a BAD ASS!
 Yes, that's right.
 Be a BAD ASS!